 We believe that from your perspective as a claimant, making an accident claim should be simple.
 Your biggest choice should just be in finding the right person to handle you case.
 Once you have done so, they should then fully handle your case and claim, taking the work off your shoulders.
 Whilst your accident claim solicitors will keep you fully informed, they should carry out the claim on your behalf and handle the legal side of things.
 In a small number of cases your claim may need to go to court.
 If it does, your personal injury lawyer will explain the accident claim court procedure to you fully.

 Will I Need A Local Solicitor?

-People often think that when either seeking accident claims advice, or wishing to make an accident claim that they have to find an accident claim solicitor in their local area.
-Whilst it is understandable to think that you should see a no win no fee solicitor who is located closely for convenience of visiting their office, you don’t have to.
-In most instances you will not need to visit a solicitor in person and communications will (in general) be carried out over the phone, by post or via email.
+People often think that when either seeking accident claims advice, or wishing to make an accident claim that they have to find an accident claim solicitor, authorised and regulated by the solicitors regulation authority in their local area.
+They may look for legal advice on the law society website on solicitors in the area, which could help with dispute resolution or personal injury compensation.
+Whilst it is understandable to think that you should see a no win no fee solicitor who is located closely for the convenience of visiting their office, you don’t have to.
+In most instances, you will not need to visit a solicitor in person and communications will (in general) be carried out over the phone, by post or via email.
 This means you could choose a personal injury solicitor who is the best person to conduct your case, rather than the person who is closest.